josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## class-expressions.js
 Class expressions are useful to create dynamic classes at runtime.
 Class expressions can be used to create a class factory function that will create classes.

+## class-expression-named.js
+A class expression may be given a name for situations when it is needed.
+A class is known only by the name to which the expression was assigned which is 'Movie'.
+The expression name is only known within in the class.